Macon Slip-And-Fall Attorney Explains Premises Liability Law

 When you are invited onto another’s property, it is the duty of those who own and manage the property to reasonably ensure your safety.
 This often includes fixing hazards on floors and stairways, as well as providing adequate lighting.
 If a potential danger exists, property owners must warn visitors and guests, and take additional precautions for children.
 Unfortunately, sometimes individuals, businesses and institutions are negligent, leading to serious injuries and even wrongful death.

-Kathy McArthur is a slip and fall attorney who has represented many clients in various premises liability lawsuits.
+Kathy McArthur is a slip-and-fall attorney who has represented many clients in various premises liability lawsuits.
 One such case resulted in a jury verdict of $2.2 million for the family of a mother killed by a tree due to the premise owner’s poor maintenance of the property.
-Our personal injury law firm also secured a move than $1 million verdict against a business that failed to follow proper procedures for pouring hot asphalt, which burned our client who was performing maintenance work.
+Our personal injury law firm also secured a more than $1 million verdict against a business that failed to follow proper procedures for pouring hot asphalt, which burned our client who was performing maintenance work.
+We offer a free initial consultation on all cases.
+Call 478-238-1150 to learn more about your rights.

 According to Georgia premises liability law, all property owners have a “duty of care” to other people who use or visit their land or buildings.
 This means owners have to warn or actively correct any potential hazards that might harm someone else, within reason.
 However, this does not mean that all injuries that occur on an area of property are the owner’s fault.
 Accidents can happen anywhere.
 In order to file a premises liability lawsuit, you must prove that the owner was negligent.